nyergler/nyergler.github.io/content/posts/2020-11-30-bridging-wireless-ethernet-networks-with-a-raspberry-pi.md

 Here are the steps I followed, largely based on the [Debian wiki][5]:

 1. Configure your Raspberry Pi with Raspbian and connect it to your wireless network.
 Getting this out of the way first will configure WPA supplicant, which is responsible for managing the wireless authentication and pre-shared keys.
-If you&#8217;re interested, `/etc/wpa_supplicant/wpa_supplicant.conf` will hold your configuration after you&#8217;re connected.
+If you're interested, `/etc/wpa_supplicant/wpa_supplicant.conf` will hold your configuration after you're connected.

-2. Install the proxy daemon and helpers we&#8217;re going to use: `parprouted` and `dhcp-helper`
+2. Install the proxy daemon and helpers we're going to use: `parprouted` and `dhcp-helper`

 <pre class="wp-block-code"><code>$ sudo apt-get install parprouted dhcp-helper</code></pre>